FELDSAM-INC/ansible-one-inv/README.md

 Now you can use dynamic inventory in your playbooks.
 Hosts will be grouped by OpenNebula Labels to Ansible Host Groups.

+### Custom SSH ports

+I added support for define custom ssh port in vm user template.
+Just add variable `SSH_PORT` and ansible use it.

 ## Ansible

 See